Understanding Options Expiration

 As denoted in red in the above image, options contracts with less than 30 days to expiration (DTE) experience a significantly higher rate of premium decay.
 An options contract with three days until expiration may have 10 times the rate of decay as an options contract with 90 days until expiration.

 Death By A Thousand Cuts

 Theta-negative trades are one of the biggest threats to an options buyer’s trading account.
 Remember, buying an out-of-the-money, short-dated options contract is a low-probability trade and will often expire worthless.
 These trades eventually drain a trader’s account one trade at a time, aka death by a thousand cuts.

 Traders who are options buyers must factor in theta decay when choosing the appropriate expiration date for their trade setup.
 Different trading strategies may utilize different expiration dates.
 To learn more about theta decay, read our in-depth article here.

 Triple witching is a specific day each quarter when stock options, index futures, and stock index options expire on the same day.
 This happens on the third Friday of March, June, September, and December.

-Quad witching is the day market index futures, option on futures, stock options, and stock futures expire.
-This happens on the third Friday of March, June, September and December.
+Quad witching is the day market index futures, options on futures, stock options, and stock futures expire.
+This happens on the third Friday of March, June, September, and December.

 Before an options contract expires, the owner of the contract must decide whether to exercise the contract, i.e. sell or let the contract expire.
 If the options contract is in-the-money (ITM) it can be sold or exercised.
 If an options contract is out-of-the-money (OTM) it can expire worthless.